 Loco Roco has Shamplin world with slippery ice.
 However, you'll love ice levels in that game.

-Super Mario Bros 2 also had Flurries be affected by the ice like you do, slipping and sliding as they try to run across it and ram into you.
+World 4 in Super Mario Bros.
+2, which also has Flurries that are affected by the ice like you do, slipping and sliding as they try to run across it and ram into you.
 When they are not on ice, they walk slower but have greater control of their movement.

 Hotel Mario brings us Larry's Chillton Hotel, which combines this with Blackout Basement — only the floor you're currently in is illuminated, and you'd never know what's going on in the other floors until you reach it.

 The level "Awesome" in the Special Zone of Super Mario World; not only an outdoor ice level, but also the only outdoor ice level in the game.
 That aside, the trope is mostly averted in the game, though a few of the secret levels are icecaves.

 Although New Super Mario Bros.
 Wii has mostly the same order of levels as its predecessor, the ice world is bumped back to World 3 for the sake of showcasing the Penguin suit power-up earlier (since it's useful both there and in World 4, which is water-themed).

 Justified Trope: The Slippy Slidey Ice World is the very first level in the Amiga game Fire and Ice.
 Reason being, the main character defeats his enemies by freezing them and this is easier if the ambient temperature is low.
 Needless to say, later levels consist of deserts and lava.